ttrefoni/DPHPT/README.md

 ```

-C. Add the served directory as a share in the Samba configuration file:
+2. Add the served directory as a share in the Samba configuration file:

 ```bash
 # open the Samba configuration file
 sudo vim /etc/samba/smb.conf
 ```

-Add the following lines to the bottom of the file.
+3. Add the following lines to the bottom of the file.
 Adjust the parameters to your specifications.
 If you set `guest ok` to “no” you will need to set or create SMB users in the following step.
 We suggest that you name this share `[shared_hp_tune]`.

 ```bash
 [shared_hp_tune]